-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+In determining their best estimate of a recommended investment return assumption under the various alternative asset allocation portfolios, GRS focused on the area between (1) arithmetic mean (aggressive) without an adjustment for time (conservative) and (2) the geometric mean (conservative) with an adjustment for time (aggressive).

-The target allocation and best estimates of real rates of return for each major asset class in fiscal year 2022 are summarized in the following table:
+The target allocation and best estimates of real rates of return for each major asset class in fiscal year 2023 are summarized in the following table:

 Asset Class Target Allocation Long-term Expected Real Rate of Return (Arithmetic)

-Global Equity 35.00% 7.55%
+Global Equity 35.00% 7.70%

-Core Fixed Income 6.00% 2.00%
+Core Fixed Income 6.00% 4.90%

-Non-Core Fixed Income 20.00% 5.68%
+Non-Core Fixed Income 20.00% 8.70%

-Other Public and Private Markets 12.00% 7.22%
+Other Public and Private Markets 12.00% 8.10%

-Real Estate 12.00% 6.85%
+Real Estate 12.00% 5.80%

-Hedge Funds 5.00% 5.35%
+Hedge Funds 5.00% 6.90%

-Private Equity 10.00% 10.00%
+Private Equity 10.00% 11.80%

 100.00%